kartik141/qb-multicharacter-Nopixel-style/README.md

 # qb-multicharacter Nopixel style

-this is a heavy edited qb-multicharacter to look in the style of nopixel
+this is a custom qb-multicharacter to look in the style of nopixel

-by downloading this resource you agree to the following
-1. no selling of this resource
-2. no reuploads without permission
-3. you can edit the resource to your liking
-4. credit must be diven to the original author
+Known issues
+1.sometimes your character will not get their starting items
+2. deleting a character locks up the UI